Veganism is one of the world’s most rapidly-growing industries.

 How frustrating is it to spend time and money of finding a wonderful holiday destination and ensuring the hotel offers wifi, gym or other required facilities, only to find that the provided buffet breakfast is replete with mountains of bacon, scrambled eggs, pre-buttered toast and lashings of dairy and the dinner menu is a ‘surf and turf’ extravaganza?

 The Beet Retreat is a beautiful breath of fresh air to the travelling vegan.
-Located on a 20-acre property in the heart of Victoria’s Yarra Valley, the bed and breakfast venue is a haven of tranquillity and peace.
+Located in the heart of Noosa Hinterland in Queensland, the bed and breakfast venue is a haven of tranquillity and peace.

 Beet Retreat host, Jan, has travelled around the world and regales guests with tales of her journeys over delicious homemade meals, breakfast lunch and dinner.
 The grounds are a sanctuary for rescued animals, from chickens and sheep to horses and cows, as well as a collection of more domestic four-legged friends.